Alexandra Wingate

 -

-In a time of increasing complexity, fragmentation, and systemic crisis, how might we artistically and collectively sense and respond to the forces shaping our lived experiences?
-How can the body become a site of knowledge, not only for personal expression but also for collective understanding and transformation?
-Choreo-Constellating is an emergent artistic practice that offers
+Choreo-Constellating: An Artistic Practice of Embodied Storytelling and Collective Sense-Making In a time of increasing complexity, fragmentation, and systemic crisis, how might we collectively and artistically sense and respond to forces shaping our lived experiences?
+How can the body become a site of knowledge, not only for personal expression but also for collective understanding and…

 -